What is a SpectroDensitometer?

-Color reflection densitometers have been used for many years in the graphic communications industry, and are likely the most widely-adopted type of color measurement for process control especially when dealing with four-color process (CMYK) printing.
+Color reflection densitometers have been used for many years in the graphic communications and printing industry and are likely the most widely adopted type of color measurement instrument for process control especially when dealing with four-color process (CMYK) printing.
 In the 1990’s, instruments began to be utilized that, while providing densitometric information, were referred to as “SpectroDensitometers.”
-This has led to confusion by some, and has been regarded as hyperbolic marketing by others.
-This stems from using the prefix “Spectro,” which can be thought to imply “Spectrophotometer.”
-To best understand the differences between the devices, a brief history is provided, along with information about when and how the differences are meaningful.
+This has led to confusion by some and has been regarded as hyperbolic marketing by others.
+This stems from using the prefix “Spectro,” which can be thought to imply “Spectro photometer.”
+To best understand the differences between densitometers, spectrophotometers, and spectrodensitometers, a brief history is provided, along with information about when and how the differences between the color measurement devices are meaningful.

 For the chromatic process colors (C, M and Y), a traditional densitometer included at least one set of three differently colored filters which were selected to transmit only certain portions of the visible spectrum to the photo-receptors.
 These filters were selected based on their ability to divide the visible spectrum into essentially three regions, the aforementioned red, green, and blue.
 These filters have an interesting effect; for example, a yellow object illuminated by white light and viewed through a blue filter is perceived as near-black.
 This is because the blue filter largely blocks the green and red portions of the incident spectrum, which is the portion that the yellow object would normally reflect.
 As the yellow object absorbs the blue light, it appears near-black.
 This means that small changes in the yellow object would be more easily perceived by the photo-receptors of the densitometer when viewed through the blue filter.
 The same is true for the green filter, which magenta objects would perceive as near-black, and the red filter, which cyan objects perceive as near-black.
 These red, green and blue filters can be thought of as “bands” or “pass-bands”, or even “channels.”
 This provides the foundation for chromatic process color reflection density: again, traditional densitometers would contain red, green and blue filters designed for measuring cyan, magenta and yellow ink films.
 The specific characteristics of the red, green and blue filters are part of the densitometer’s “status,” that is, the standard to which the densitometer is based.